Jakob flicked the lights on as he strode into his apartment. I scooped my purse from the floor and followed a few steps behind him.

 I tried to step away from Jakob when the door closed behind Daniel, but his arm tightened around me, holding me in place.
 We stayed there for several minutes, listening to Daniel’s boots echo in the stairwell.
 Only when the door to the building slammed behind him did Jakob drop his arm from my shoulder and push off the counter.

-I watched him as he moved toward the door.
+I watched him as he moved toward the door, quieter than a man his size had any right to be.
 The frame was cracked like Daniel had barged in with brute force, but there was a series of locks higher up that could only be latched from the inside, and those were still intact.
 Jakob flicked them into place.
 For good measure, he wedged a chair against the knob.

 “Get comfortable,” he said, turning back to me.
 “You’re staying here tonight.”